eeeschwartz/content-guide/pages/punctuation.md

 >> *	Contractions: *You're right.
 She's a great boss.*
 >> *	To show possession: *(Place the apostrophe before the s to show singular possession) Ms. Smith's office.*
 >> *	Where the noun that should follow is implied: *That was his father's, not his, jacket.*
 >> *	To show plural possession, make the noun a plural first.
-Then immediately use the apostrophe. *the two boys' hats, the Joneses' house*
+Then immediately use the apostrophe: *the two boys' hats, the Joneses' house*.
 >> *	Do not use an apostrophe for the plural of a name. *We visited the Smiths in Louisville.
 The Billingsleys have two dogs and a cat.*
->> *	With a singular compound noun, show possession with the 's at the end of the word. *my mother-in-law's car*
+>> *	With a singular compound noun, show possession with the 's at the end of the word: *my mother-in-law's car*.
->> *	If the compound noun is plural, form the plural first and then use the apostrophe. *my two brothers-in-law's hats*
+>> *	If the compound noun is plural, form the plural first and then use the apostrophe: *my two brothers-in-law's hats*.
 >> *	Use the apostrophe and s after the second name only if two people possess the same item. *Michael and Cindy's home is constructed of brick.
 Stacey's and Jon's contracts will be renewed next year.*
 >> *	Never use an apostrophe with possessive pronouns: his, hers, its, theirs, ours, yours, whose.
 They already show possession so they do not require an apostrophe.  *The book is hers, not yours.*
 >> *	The only time an apostrophe is used for it's is when it is a contraction for "it is" or "it has." *It's your right to refuse the invitation.
 It's been great getting to know you.*